Binance Market Update (2022-10-15)

 Binance

-The global cryptocurrency market cap now stands at $0.91T, down by -2.28% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.92T, down by -0.90% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include PHA, CLV, and SUN, up by 170%, 52%, and 31%, respectively.
+Market outperformers include PHA, LTO, and CLV, up by 177%, 47%, and 30%, respectively.

 Market movers: